 I love to create, inspire and empower high-impact communities of purpose and possibility.
 From 2006 through 2018, I served in a variety of capacities at Concordia University Wisconsin (professor of education, founding director of the instructional design center, Assistant Vice President of Academics, Chief Innovation Officer, and Vice Provost of Curriulum and Academic Innovation).
 Now I am honored to serve as President of one of the great higher education experiements in learner-centered and progressive education, Goddard College.

 I think and write.

 Writing about life, education, learning, innovation, transcendentals, curiosity and wonder, meaning and purpose, entrepreneurship, and leadership in a connected world is one of my greatest passions.
-That is why I write: 100+ articles a year on this blog; books; articles for popular publications; and white papers to inform planning, policy, and practice.

 I experiment and create.

-I agree with Buckminster Fuller when he claimed that design has a greater impact on the world than politics.
+I sympathize with Buckminster Fuller when he claimed that design has a potentially greater impact on the world than politics.
 Much of my design work and thinking focuses on learning experience design; educational policy design; new program development; and devising plans for new educational models, methods, frameworks or products.
 I value simple, elegant, and meaning-rich design.